RaspberryProgramming/ssidDisplay/README.md

 `h: Displays help`

+Connect to [http://localhost:3000/logs/](http://localhost:3000/logs/) to get a log page that has all logs including error logs from the server.
+This will require a login in a later update.

 ### Sending ssids (This is just to show proof of concept)

 if python3's alias is python in your operating system